 HBA program information

-The Hopkinton Basketball Association is a volunteer-driven, non-profit organization whose primary focus is to organize teams of Hopkinton boys and girls in Grades 4 through 8 to compete in a competitive travel league (Metrowest Basketball League).
+The Hopkinton Basketball Association is a volunteer-run, nonprofit organization whose primary focus is to organize teams of Hopkinton boys and girls in Grades 4 through 8 to compete in a competitive travel league (Metrowest Basketball League).

 The HBA is governed by a board of directors (check the Contact Us page for a list of board members) that meets regularly to discuss and vote on organizational matters related to the program.
 Anyone is welcome to attend the organization's annual open board meeting in June.
 If you would like to attend the meeting, reach out to one of the board members or email us.